TABoehme93/DnD_Calculator_Python/README.md

 To add the racial options for the time being I may use Excel in place of a database to store the data.
 As well as having it work as blueprint for the database.

 The start of the blueprint for the 4e database has been added.
 I had not realized how complicated this will end up being.
 Thankfully I am planning ahead and coming up with the blueprint now instead of having to recreate or struggle editing tables.

+Once I get the basic race information into the Excel I will being the pulling of data from it to help with calculations.